Scheduled MonumentsEnglandKilpeck Castle and ancient village

 What is Kilpeck Castle and ancient village?

-Kilpeck Castle is a Norman motte-and-bailey castle situated in Herefordshire, dating from the late eleventh or early twelfth century.
+Kilpeck Castle is a Norman motte-and-bailey fortification located in Herefordshire, England, established in the late eleventh or early twelfth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001761.

 Who is responsible for protecting Kilpeck Castle and ancient village?